SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

       fi
     fi

-{#On-your-local-machine-ie-open-a-new-terminal-window-and-do-not-ssh-anywhere}

-On your local machine (i.e. open a new terminal window and do not ssh anywhere)(#On-your-local-machine-ie-open-a-new-terminal-window-and-do-not-ssh-anywhere) {#on-your-local-machine-i.e.-open-a-new-terminal-window-and-do-not-ssh-anywhere .count}
+On your local machine (i.e. open a new terminal window and do not ssh anywhere)(#On-your-local-machine-ie-open-a-new-terminal-window-and-do-not-ssh-anywhere)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Add the following snippet to the bottom of your \$HOME/.ssh/config.